w3f/polkadot-wiki/docs/learn/learn-opengov.md

 referendum.
 Thus, with fast-tracked referenda it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.

-In Governance v2, a new successor committee was introduced, known as the "Polkadot Fellowship", to replace the Technical Committee.
+In OpenGov, a new successor committee was introduced, known as the "Polkadot Fellowship", to replace the Technical Committee.
 It will serve both the Polkadot and Kusama networks.
 See additional details below.

-## Polkadot Fellowship
+## Fellowship

 The Fellowship is a mostly self-governing expert body with a primary goal of representing humans who embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and